Stave Lake and Hayward Lake, British Columbia, Canada

 Also known as: Stave Reservoir, Hayward Reservoir

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Stave Lake and Hayward Lake.
+Welcome to the ultimate guide to Stave Lake and Hayward Lake!
+Article topics include:

 Stave Lake and Hayward Lake are reservoirs located about an hour east of Vancouver in British Columbia’s Fraser Valley.
 Managed by BC Hydro, these lakes provide many recreational opportunities as well as a healthy portion of BC’s hydroelectric power.
 A corner of Golden Ears Provincial Park encloses a portion of Stave Lake’s northwestern shoreline, and a few private cottages cling to the steep hillsides on the eastern shore.
 Other than roads to the designated recreational facilities on the lakes, there is little access to the shore except by boat.
 The scenery is truly wilderness.